rafarmerjr1/rafarmerjr1.github.io/_posts/2022-06-13-SAML-miniOrange.md

 | ----------- | ----------- | ----------- |
 | MiniOrange Premium < 30.5 | MiniOrange Premium < 30.5      | MiniOrange Premium < 30.2       |

-This vulnerability was discovered using Drupal 9.3.4 and 9.3.6, in miniOrange Premium versions 8.x-30.3 and 8.x-30.4.
-It has been confirmed to affect the Drupal
-SAML SP modules provided by MiniOrange.
-Other authentication schemas may also be affected.
+This vulnerability was discovered using Drupal 9.3.4 and 9.3.6, in MiniOrange Premium versions 8.x-30.3 and 8.x-30.4.
+It has been confirmed to affect the Drupal SAML SP modules provided by MiniOrange utilizing Okta.
+Other authentication schemas and content management systems may also be affected.

 MiniOrange Enterprise versions prior to version 40.4 (Drupal 8) and version 40.2 (Drupal 7) may be affected but were not tested.
 Xecurify has released patches for all variants of MiniOrange since the discovery of this vulnerability: Standard, Premium, and Enterprise.
 It is advised to upgrade to the newest available version of MiniOrange, regardless of free or paid subscription service.